gvsu-sta631/activity02-slr/README.md

 second class meeting of this week.

 ## Day 2

-This section will be updated by our next class session.

-## Task 3: Updating your forked GitHub repo

-You will need to start reading these directions back at my `gvsu-sta631/activity02-slr` GitHub repo **and** have your forked `username/activity02-slr` GitHub repo handy.
-I recommend that you have my repo opened on one half of your screen and your repo opened on the other half.
-Read these directions first, then work through them.

-1. At the top of your `username/activity02-slr` repo (above the repo contents section), verify that you see a message that looks something like:

-> This branch is X commits behind gvsu-sta631:main.

-2. Click on the hyperlinked “X commits behind” portion of that message to be taken to a **Comparing changes** page.
-3. Verify that your drop-down menu options specify:

-- base repository: username/activity02-slr
-- base: main
-- head repository: gvsu-sta631/activity02-slr
-- compare: main

-4. Also verify that you have a message directly below this that says:

-> ✓ Able to merge.
-These branches can be automatically merged.

-Flag me if you see something different.
-5. Click on the green **Create pull request** button under this previous message.
-Note you can look at the changes that I made, if you so desire, by scrolling down.
-However, this is not necessary.
-6. On the next page, provide a short descriptive message in the “Title” box (e.g., “Adding Day 2 materials”).
-You can also provide a more detailed message in the “Leave a comment” box if you choose.
-7. Click on the green **Create pull request** button.
-8. On the next screen which is titled the same thing as what you provided in the “Title” box on the previous screen, you will be presented with a bunch of information.
-If you scroll down a little, you should see a green check mark with a message that specifies:

-> This branch has no conflicts with the base branch

-And you can click on the green **Merge pull request**.
-9. You will be provided with with an opportunity to provide another meaningful message (or accept the default message).
-Finally, click on the green **Confirm merge** button.
-You can now work directly from your `username/activity02-slr` repo.

-In summary, what you just did is pulled my changes into your repository.
-Git and GitHub refer to this as a “pull request” because you are asking to pull items into your repo.

-## Task 4: Updating your forked GitHub repo

 In your `username/activity02-slr` repo, go into the `day02-assessing` subfolder and follow the tasks listed in the `README`.
 You will continue